Wondering how much it costs to live in Bali? Here's the breakdown, from rent and food to transport, coworking and the extra fees nobody mentions.

 Bigger bikes and newer models cost more, and if you want something like a PCX or an ADV, expect to pay closer to IDR 2 million a month.

 Driving in Bali: you legally need an International Driving Permit with a motorcycle endorsement, alongside a valid motorcycle licence from home.
-Police checkpoints are common and enforcement has genuinely tightened, so riding without one risks a fine.
-More importantly, it voids your travel insurance, which turns a minor scrape into a very expensive problem.
-Get the paperwork and wear the helmet.
+Police checkpoints are common and enforcement has tightened, so riding without one risks a fine – not to mention, you’ll be putting everyone else on the road at risk if you don’t have experience.
+It also voids your travel insurance if you have an accident without a proper licence, so get the paperwork and wear the helmet.

 If you’d rather not ride

-A car with a driver costs around IDR 600,000 to 800,000 a day, which is worth it for a day trip or an airport run with luggage.
+A car with a driver costs around IDR 800,000 a day, which is worth it for a day trip.
 Self-drive rental is cheaper, around IDR 300,000 a day, though I’d only recommend it if you’re comfortable with how Bali drives.
+You can also hire a driver for shorter trips (like an airport pickup), which will be priced on the distance, rather than a full-day price.

-Good to know: Whatever you ride, take photos of the vehicle when you pick it up.
-Every scratch, every dent, it saves you an argument (and a deposit) when you hand it back.
+Good to know: Whatever you rent, take photos of the vehicle when you pick it up.
+Every scratch, every dent – it’ll save you an argument (and a deposit) when you hand it back.

 What does internet cost in Bali?